Mesta/poc-carbone/README.md

 ### From markdown to PDF

-That simply does not work :D
+That is not supporte at all, cf [documentation](https://carbone.io/documentation.html#supported-files-and-features-list)

 ```shell
 yarn dev:markdown